tganyan/01-code-wars/README.md

 # 01-code-wars
 This my solution to the second Code Wars Kata.
+Due to computer issues, I fell behind in submiting this and was unable to locate the original repo @ https://github.com/seattle-301d36 in order to fork it.
+I will resubmit if necessary once I can locate the correct repo for this lab.